ImaneBenHassine/Apache-Spark/README.md

            } catch {
                case ex : Exception => 0
           }}
-Now we call the function with a provoking error by adding a char to the input ineteger and we can see that the value **0** is returned as munched on the **Execption** and the rest of the program is generated normally .
+Now we call the function with a provoking error by adding a text to the input ineteger and we can see that the value **0** is returned as an **Execption** and the rest of the program is generated normally .

        val num : Int = convert_int("10abc")
        log_appli.info(s"the value of your converted number is  : ${num}")